 We know that the paranormal field covers more than just 'ghosts'.
 From cryptozoology through to ufology, there is a vast unknown world out there.
-While usually a person tends to focus on the one kind of phenomena, it is important that people from all areas of the field work together.
-What if there is connection between them all that we are missing?
+While usually, a person tends to focus on one kind of phenomena, it is important that people from all areas of the fieldwork together.
+What if there is a connection between them all that we are missing?

 This superspectrum is the source of all paranormal manifestations from extrasensory perception (ESP) to flying saucers, little green men and tall, hairy monsters.
 It is hard to pin down scientifically because it is extradimensional, meaning that it exists outside our own space-time continuum yet influences every thing within our reality.

 If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.

 Frequency is a term that often comes up during different discussions through different areas of paranormal research.
 When people experience UFO phenomena, they often hear or record high pitched frequency noises that seem to be coming from the sky.
 People who search for cryptids often report hearing high pitched screeching noises that they can't identify as a known species of animal.
 When communicating with spirits, people report experiencing a frequency change that makes their ears ring or pop.
 In a lot of cases, people are able to seemingly intercept transmissions from either the other side, up above or somewhere else unknown by simply recording audio or using modified radios.